cyrozap/mediatek-lte-baseband-re/General-Notes.md

   and hardware accelerators for AES, SHA, MD5, RC4, DES, CRC32, DMA, etc.
 * GCU: GPRS Cipher Unit.
 An accelerator for cryptographic ciphers used in some GSM protocols.
+* HACC: Something to do with Anti-Clone or secure boot?
+Can do AES encryption/decryption.
+I think these regs are a subset of SEJ, or maybe "HACC" is another term for "SEJ".
 * HIF: Host Interface.
 This is the interface between the SoC and the Connectivity (WLAN/BT/GPS) core.
 The HIF is an abstraction layer over the physical interface (AHB/eHPI/PCIe/SDIO/USB).